-In order to ensure that any program selected to offer a clinically rich principal preparation program is of high quality, the Board of Regents will establish a Blue Ribbon Commission to evaluate all applications.
-This Blue Ribbon Commission will be comprised of highly renowned school leader educators.
-The Blue Ribbon Commission will make recommendations to the Board of Regents for those programs that should be authorized to establish clinically rich principal preparation programs, both from collegiate and non-collegiate providers or in combination.
+In addition, to ensure that any program selected to offer the pilot programs is of high quality, the Board of Regents will establish a Blue Ribbon Commission, comprised of highly renowned school leader educators, to evaluate all applications.
+The Blue Ribbon Commission will make recommendations to the Board of Regents for those programs that should be authorized to establish clinically rich principal preparation programs.
 The goal is to create a process that will ensure a rigorous programmatic review and to select only the highest quality providers to assist in the preparation of principals for our high need schools.